Cuba: Feb 05—16, 2019

 Although this trip is about cultural interaction, we’ll enjoy excursions with local birding guides and conservationists to find many of the island’s specialty birds from the imposing Great (Cuban) Lizard-Cuckoo to the tiny Cuban Tody.
 We’ll seek species that range from the widespread, including Cuban Green Woodpecker and the striking Cuban Trogon, to rarer ones such as Blue-headed Quail-Dove and Giant Kingbird.
 Of particular interest, Cuba is the home of the world’s smallest bird, the Bee Hummingbird.
 Other birds we hope to encounter include Cuban Crow, Cuban Gnatcatcher, and Cuban Grassquit in addition to a range of more widespread regional specialties.

 International Expeditions (IE) has coordinated this rare opportunity to interact with the Cuban people as ambassadors and not as “typical” tourists.
 While the trip retains a strong cultural blend, we have tailored the itinerary to add additional time in nature, particularly in some of the best birding locations.
 Since IE was granted a specific license for people-to-people cultural exchange, there will be no time allotted for independent travel or exploration.
 Our itinerary offers a schedule of immersive experiences in cultural exchange and education.
 It is the aim of the program that in engaging with Cuban naturalists, birders, and conservation groups, we all learn about the transformative power that real contact can have in the lives of ordinary people.

-To learn how you can travel on International Expeditions’ People-to-People program, please contact our office by phone or email: 800-328-8368; email@example.com.
+To learn how you can travel on International Expeditions’ Support for the Cuban People program, please contact our office by phone or email: 800-328-8368; email@example.com.